ludwig-ai/ludwig-docs/docs/faq.md

 # Who develops Ludwig?

-Ludwig was created in 2019 by Piero Molino, Yaroslav Dudin, and Sai Sumanth Miryala while at Uber AI.
+Ludwig was created in 2019 by Piero Molino, with help from Yaroslav Dudin, and Sai Sumanth Miryala while at Uber AI.

-Today, Ludwig is open source, licensed by the Linux Foundation, with source code hosted on Github.
+Today, Ludwig is open source, supported by the Linux Foundation, with source code hosted on Github.

 Ludwig is actively developed and maintained by [Ludwig Maintainers](https://github.com/orgs/ludwig-ai/teams/ludwig-maintainers), which consists mostly of staff at Predibase, and community contributors, all of